 Attorney Ellis will explain to you in depth what your legal options are and how they apply to your case.
 Attorney Ellis will help you make important decisions about the case and navigate the often confusing and frustrating clinical and legal process.
 She will assist you in obtaining the best result possible for your particular situation.
 Attorney Ellis will advise and assist you in working with DCF to resolve the case prior to trial.
 If the case is not resolved, she will zealously argue your position in front of the Judge so a decision can be made.
 She will be available to answer all of your questions and concerns.

 What will a DCF case cost me?

 Attorney Ellis offers free phone consultations where she will evaluate your particular case and what it will cost.
-Attorney Ellis will require a “retainer” to start the case.
+Attorney Ellis will require a “retainer” to enter an appearance in a legal matter.
 A retainer is a lump sum of money which is determined on a case by case basis.
 The retainer is held in a special client funds bank account.
 Funds are billed from the retainer for work that is completed on your case on a monthly basis.
 If the case is not completed before the retainer is exhausted, a second retainer is needed.
 Any money in the retainer that is not used at the completion of the case is returned to the client.
 The hourly rate and amount for the retainer will depend on the particular issues in the case but also depends on the number of contested issues, the complexity of issues, the contentiousness of the parties and other factors.
-During a free consultation, Attorney Ellis will assess your case and discuss the retainer needed to start work on the case.
+Fair hearings can often be done at a flat rate.
+During a free consultation, Attorney Ellis will assess your case and discuss the retainer or flat rate (if applicable) needed to start work on the case.